somlyaip/cv-hungarian/README.md

 # Hungarian CV

 My Hungarian CV as a webpage.
+Of course, without private contact data.